 Cockroaches are known to carry organisms which can cause food poisoning.
 They feed on pretty much anything including rubbish, faeces and human food remains.
 Their allergens can also trigger allergies and asthma.
 You should exercise good hygiene in order to prevent them making a home in your home.

 The lifespan of a cockroach depends on their living conditions.
 They can survive for approximately a month without food but cannot survive more than a few days to two weeks without water.
-Generally the female cockroach can live for approximately 2 years while the make only around 1 year.
+Generally the female cockroach can live for approximately two years with the male only around one year.